Chart Color Schemes

 The level of cultural diversity witnessed in Doreen was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Doreen's population shows notable diversity, with 20.4% born overseas and 19.1% speaking a language other than English at home.
-Christianity is the predominant religion in Doreen, accounting for 47.2% of its population.
-Notably, the 'Other' religious category comprises 1.9%, compared to none in Greater Melbourne.
+Doreen's cultural diversity was found to be above average, with 20.4% of its population born overseas and 19.1% speaking a language other than English at home.
+Christianity was the main religion in Doreen, comprising 47.2% of people.
+However, the most notable overrepresentation was in Other religions, which comprised 1.9% of the population compared to Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity